-SomaFM Radio Player for iPhone, iPad review
+SomaFM Radio Player full review

 We've been big fans of SomaFM for some years now, currently a collection of 24 cool and eclectic radio channels broadcasting from a converted warehouse in San Francisco.
 Listener-supported and commercial-free, SomaFM broadcasts themed channels with intriguing titles such as Cliqhop, Doomed, Groove Salad, Illinois Street Lounge, Secret Agent and Suburbs of Goa.
 A soundtrack for both day and night and essentially left-field, its output is far from obscure or difficult and widens the chilled musical agenda significantly, with channels devoted to 1980s new wave and synthpop, folk, Americana Roots music, cover versions and currently two, thankfully X Factor free, Christmas music channels.